cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 #### Write Through
 - add or update cache when DB is updated
--

 ##### Pros:
 - data in cache is never stale, reads are quick
 - write penalty vs read penalty (each write requires 2 calls)
 	- could be better from a user perspective (writes are understood to take more time vs a fetch)

 ##### Cons:
-- missing data until is is added/update in the DB
+- missing data until it is added/update in the DB
 	- mitigation is to implement lazy loading as well
 	- but risk of cache churn - a lot of the data written to the cache will never be read

 #### Cache Evictions and TTL (time-to-live)
 - cache eviction can occur in three ways:
-	- you delte the item explicitly in the cache
+	- you delete the item explicitly in the cache
 	- item is evicted because the memory is full and its not recently used (Least Recently Used)
 	- you set an item TTL
 - TTL are helpful for any kind of data